10 Ideas for Improving Employee Experience

 Similarly, Glassdoor’s second-best place to work (a previous holder of the number-one spot) is ServiceNow, and at their core, they believe and demonstrate that “A great employee experience improves customer satisfaction, which helps the bottom line.”

-With thanks to Katie Stabler, Founder and Director of Customer Experience at CULTIVATE Customer Experience by Design
+Contributed by: Katie Stabler, Founder and Director of Customer Experience at CULTIVATE Customer Experience by Design

 In a post-pandemic world, customers require a simple customer experience, especially when it comes to customer service.